 Miriam and Annamarie’s pair (which Miriam now describes as “really racy”) won on the Saturday, the only day they did that boat.

-Following the opposite Saturday/Sunday pattern, Dot Black, Cath Bishop, Jo Turvey and Kate Pollitt were second in the coxless fours on the Saturday, and then third and sixth in the pairs on the Sunday.
+Following the opposite Saturday/Sunday pattern, Dot Blackie, Cath Bishop, Jo Turvey and Kate Pollitt were second in the coxless fours on the Saturday, and then third (Jo and Cath) and sixth (Kate and Dot) in the pairs on the Sunday.

-Kareen Marwick and Phlippa Cross also raced in the coxless pairs both days in the but didn’t qualify for either final although they beat Jane and Wilma in the heat on the Saturday.
+Kareen Marwick and Philippa Cross also raced in the coxless pairs both days but didn’t qualify for either final although they beat Jane and Wilma in the heat on the Saturday.
 Ali Gill and Sue Walker stayed at home.